 This document provides a practical guideline for undertaking monitoring of employees for occupational exposure to the vertebrate pesticide, sodium fluoroacetate (1080).
-It is one of the wide range of hazardous substances (as classified under the Hazardous Substances and New Organisms Act (HSNO) that may be present in some workplaces, to which workers may potentially be exposed,

 The extent and methods of 1080 application in New Zealand are internationally unique, and raise ongoing community and scientific concerns about possible adverse effects on human and environmental health.
 Acute toxic effects in humans from intentional (or, rarely, inadvertent) ingestion of 1080, or from exposure to very high dust levels have been described, but much less is known about the effects of sub-lethal or long-term exposure.
 There have been no direct investigations that link adverse health outcomes in humans to sub-lethal 1080 exposure.
-However, from studies of the effects of sub-lethal exposure in animals, it assumed that any human exposure to 1080 should be regarded as a hazard and avoided wherever possible or, at least, kept to a level deemed acceptable through a risk assessment approach.
+However, from studies of the effects of sub-lethal exposure in animals, it assumed that any human exposure to 1080 should be regarded as a hazard and avoided wherever possible or at least minimised.

 Potential routes of exposure and absorption of 1080 in occupational situations include inhalation, skin contact and inadvertent ingestion.
-All work activities involving the manufacture, handling, storage, application and disposal of formulations containing 1080 should be regarded as a potential hazard to personnel directly involved in these processes or working in close proximity to areas where they are carried out.
+All work activities involving the manufacture, handling, storage, application and disposal of formulations containing 1080 should be regarded as a potential hazard to workers directly involved in these processes or working in close proximity to areas where they are carried out.
 Certain tasks in 1080 operations are considered to have greater potential than others for worker exposure to 1080, and these are discussed more fully in Section 4.
 Implications of monitoring results where fluoroacetate (the active component of 1080) is detected in urine samples are more fully discussed in Section 7.